 Whether you are looking for a great place to stop on your way to Yellowstone, Jackson Hole or in town for the famous College National Finals Rodeo, or just looking for a taste of the wild west; there are so many things to do in Casper Wyoming!
-I recently visited my sister in Casper, Wyoming and fell in love with this little town.
+I recently visited my sister in this small town in central Wyoming and fell in love.

 1. Experience the True Wild, Wild West

 If you are in Wyoming, you have to add some wild west experiences to your itinerary.
 Luckily, there is no shortage of these kinds of things to do in Casper Wyoming.

 Photo Credit Historic Trails West flexoffers

 Kick things off by taking a tour in a historic covered wagon.
 Historic Trails West offers a few different tour options, I would recommend the Dutch Oven Evening Wagon Trail Trek.

 You have the option of riding in the wagon or by horseback to your dinner destination; a cowboy-worthy Dutch Oven Cookout!
 This tour is a great way to experience the history of the west and your little ones are sure to walk away with some new hands-on knowledge.
 Book your tour here.